vivvienne/MuirDetHist/vol1.md

 equated to zero is the result of eliminating the unknowns from a set of simple equations. (<span style='font-variant: small-caps'>ii</span>.)
 3. A rule for *determining the signs* of the terms in the said result. (<span style='font-variant: small-caps'>iii<span>.)

-[^v1ch01-leibniz1693-EN-1]: The following English translation by Thomas Freeman Cope is from Translation from Smith, D. E., & Cope, T. F. (1929).
+[^v1ch01-leibniz1693-EN-1]: English translation by Thomas Freeman Cope, from Smith, D. E., & Cope, T. F. (1929).
 Leibniz on Determinants.
-In *A source book in Mathematics* (pp. 267–269). essay, McGraw-Hill book company, inc. ([online copy](https://archive.org/details/sourcebookinmath00smit/page/267/mode/2up) @ The Internet Archive)
+In *A source book in Mathematics* (pp. 267–269). essay, McGraw-Hill book company, inc. ([online copy](https://archive.org/details/sourcebookinmath00smit/page/267/mode/2up) @ The Internet Archive) English translation of last translation via Google Translate, added by MuirDetHist.

 	> Since you say that you have difficulty in believing that it is as general and as convenient to use numbers instead of letters, I must not have explained myself very well.
 There can be no doubt about the generality if one considers that it is permissible to use 2, 3, etc., like *a* or *b*, provided that it is understood that these are not really numbers.
 Thus 2 .
 3 does *not* denote 6 but rather *ab*.
-As regards convenience, it is so considerable that I myself often use them[^translator-note-1] especially in long and difficult computations where it is easy to make mistakes.
+As regards convenience, it is so considerable that I myself often use them[^Thomas-Freeman-Cope-note-1] especially in long and difficult computations where it is easy to make mistakes.
 For besides the convenience of checking by numbers and even by the casting out of nines, I find their use a very great advantage even in the analysis itself.
 As this is quite an extraordinary discovery, I have not yet spoken to any others about it, but here is what it is.
 When one has need of many letters, is it not true that these letters do not at all express the relationship among the magnitudes they represent, while by the use of numbers I am able to express this relationship.
 For example, consider three simple equations in two unknowns, the object being to eliminate the two unknowns and indeed by a general law.
 I suppose that
 	>
 	> $$
 	> \begin{align*}